chef/automate/components/docs-chef-io/content/automate/ha_migrate_bastion.md

 #### Installing packages

-1. Identify the same CLI and Deployment package version used in *OB machine
+1. Identify the same CLI and Deployment package version used in the Original/Old Bastion machine

     - For CLI
     ```